andyshrk/mm-book/notes.md

 * The wonders of fork as relates to demand paging.

+* Big discussion on the perils of overcommit.

 ## References

 * Stack pointer growing downwards - Stanley Mazor - The stack pointer was chosen